Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-helper-functions.md

 ## Functions Best Practice

-Ideally, every function should be designed to handle *one* task in accordance to the [ingle-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+Ideally, every function should be designed to handle *one* task in accordance to the [single-responsibility principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).

 ### !end-callout